 As you have learned in science class back in Primary school, heat travels from hot to cold places.
 Hence, a room with other heat sources would require the Aircon to work even harder.
 This means you will require a higher BTU for a crowded room.
-Or, if it is a commercial property with a lot of printing equipment, the BTU level needed is much higher as well.
-Other than heat sources from the inside, you will have to consider the potential heat source from outside.
-Which means if you have a window facing the east or west direction, that room may need more BTU than normally required.
+On the other hand, if it is a commercial property with a lot of printing equipment, the BTU level needed is much higher as well.
+Besides heat sources from the inside, you will have to consider the potential heat source from outside.
+This means if you have a window facing the east or west direction, that room may need more BTU than normally required.
 This is because the sunlight will heat up the room during certain times of the day, depending on where your window is facing.
 Even if you install curtains, the sun could still heat up the wall, causing your room to be stuffy and hot.
 This is especially so for units on the highest level, it will be hotter than usual as the sun can shine on your ceiling directly.

-Is excess BTU a good thing then?
+Is excess BTU a good thing?

-As mentioned earlier, your Aircon in the room won’t cool the whole house because it doesn’t have enough BTU.
+Your Aircon in the room won’t cool the whole house because it doesn’t have enough BTU.
 However, can your Aircon in the living room be used to cool your room then?
 Answer is – YES it can.
 But is it good for you?
 It definitely isn’t.
 BTU that is higher than required will cause it to cool too quickly, cycle off, then cycle back on in order to maintain the lower temperature.
 This is known as short cycling.
 This can cause the Aircon compressor to overwork quickly, resulting and more wear and tear.
 It will definitely increase your electrical bills as well, even if you are using an inverter Aircon.

-Will my room be cooled if my Aircon BTU is insufficient?
+Will my room be cooled if my aircon BTU is insufficient?

 You will still feel a sense of cool breeze in your room.
 And depending on the time of the day, it could still be cold.
 However, on very hot days, this will not hold true.
 In addition, it’s not just a matter of whether you room will be cooled.
 If your Aircon BTU is insufficient, it will cause the compressor to keep running, as the thermistor will indicate that it’s not sufficiently cooled yet.
 This will cause huge wastages in your electricity consumption and cause insanely high electricity bills.
 Hence, it will be better if you err on the side of caution and choose higher BTU.

-- 5 Room Flat – 21000 BTU (Only Daikin) or 24000 BTU
+|5 Room Flat||21000 BTU (Only Daikin) or 24000 BTU|

 Take the area of the room (in sq ft) that you wish to install the aircon at, and simply multiply by around 50-60.
 You will get the BTU you need.
 Size of an average HDB room is 130 square feet.
 There’s no definite thumb of rule to follow, saying which number you should multiply by, but the range given is 50-60.
 So to gauge, you can see if you have encounter these scenarios: